 PInvokeStackImbalance managed debugging assistant (MDA) is activated when the CLR detects that the stack depth after a platform invoke call does not match the expected stack depth, given the calling convention specified in the DllImportAttribute attribute and the declaration of the parameters in the managed signature.

 PInvokeStackImbalance MDA is implemented only for 32-bit x86 platforms.

 PInvokeStackImbalance MDA is disabled by default.
-In Visual Studio 2017, The
+In Visual Studio 2017 and later versions, the

 PInvokeStackImbalance MDA appears in the Managed Debugging Assistants list in the Exception Settings dialog box (which is displayed when you select Debug > Windows > Exception Settings).
 However, selecting or clearing the Break When Thrown check box does not enable or disable the MDA; it only controls whether Visual Studio throws an exception when the MDA is activated.